Cory Spangenberg: Minor leagues

 The San Diego Padres of Major League Baseball (MLB) selected Spangenberg in the first round, with the 10th overall selection, of the 2011 MLB draft.
 Spangenberg signed with the Padres, receiving a $1.883 million signing bonus.
 He made his professional debut with the Eugene Emeralds and was promoted to the Fort Wayne TinCaps in July.
-In 72 games between both teams, he batted .316 with three home runs and 44 runs batted in (RBIs).
+In 72 games between both teams, Spangenberg batted .316 with three home runs and 44 runs batted in (RBI).
 Before the 2012 season, MLB.com rated Spangenberg as the 81st best prospect in baseball.

-Spangenberg played for the Lake Elsinore Storm in 2012 where he hit .271 with one home run and 40 RBIs in 98 games, and Lake Elsinore and the San Antonio Missions in 2013 where he slashed .292/.346/.407 with six home runs and 51 RBIs in 130 games.
+Spangenberg played for the Lake Elsinore Storm in 2012 where he hit .271 with one home run and 40 RBI in 98 games, and Lake Elsinore and the San Antonio Missions in 2013 where he slashed .292/.346/.407 with six home runs and 51 RBI in 130 games.
 He spent 2014 with the Missions.
 He missed two months of the season in 2014 after suffering a concussion, but was named the Texas League Player of the Month for July after returning to the Missions.
 Spangenberg, who had primarily played second base in his minor league career, also moved around the field in 2014, making starts at third base and in center field.
-In 66 games for San Antonio, he batted .331 with two home runs and 22 RBIs.
+In 66 games for San Antonio, he batted .331 with two home runs and 22 RBI.